-John didn't take that responsibility lightly, nor should we.
+John didn't take this responsibility lightly, nor should we.
 It's not coincidental that the apostle John had more to say about 'love' in his writings than any of the other New Testament writers.
-He penned these words to the church in 1 John:

-1 John 3:11 "This is the message you heard from the beginning: We should love one another."

-1 John 3:16 "This is how we know what love is: Jesus Christ laid down his life for us.
+Consider what John told the church in 1 John 3:11, "This is the message you heard from the beginning: We should love one another."
+Then he elaborates in verse 1 John 3:16, "This is how we know what love is: Jesus Christ laid down his life for us.
 And we ought to lay down our lives for our brothers."

 Lay down our lives for our brothers.
 Is that what we're supposed to do, to value each other in practical ways, to sacrifice for each other, to be willing to die for each other?
-Yes, and why?
+Yes.
+But aren't those the kinds of things we do for our family, our wives, and children, and grandchildren?
+Yes, and even more so now, for our forever family.

+Why?
 Because Jesus introduced a new relationship.
 We are to care for each other in a way that resembles His care for us.

 And so John did.
 He fulfilled his responsibility.
 He cared for Mary.
 Consequently, he exhorted the churches he led to care for each other.
 That's our assignment, too, beloved.
-We are to care for each other because Christ cared for us.
+We are to care for each other because Christ cared for us, and as Christ cared for us.

 Dear friend, if you want to see what honoring your father and mother looks like, then look at the cross.
 Look at how Jesus comforted His mother, making sure her needs would be met.
+Are you doing that with your mother and father?

-And look at the commission that He gave to John, which not only resulted in Mary's care but in an example of how each of us are to care for the mothers and fathers and siblings and children we have in our forever family.
+And look also at the commission that He gave to John, which not only resulted in Mary's care, but in an example of how each of us are to care for the mothers and fathers and siblings and children we have in our forever family.